oscarryz/manu/README.md

 npm start
 ```

+# Develop

+Run with `NODE_ENV=dev npm run start` to avoid publishing articles while testing.
+And then to preview `npx http-serve dist/` to see the articles as they would in prod.

+Remember to unstage all the articles changed during tests before commiting.

 # Deploy

 At the moment this blog has to be run locally and then deployed to a [Github pages](https://pages.github.com/) that is to be setup externally